Murray Cook

-Murray James Cook, AM (born 30 June 1960) is an Australian musician, actor, and Disc jockey (DJ).
+Murray James Cook, AM (born 30 June 1960) is an Australian musician, actor, and DJ.
 Cook was one of the founding members of the children's band the Wiggles from 1991 to 2012.
 Cook provided guitar, vocals, and songwriting in the group, and remained involved with its creative and production aspects after his retirement.
 In 2013, Cook served as the Wiggles' tour manager.
-He also remained active in many music projects, including, after 2015, writing and performing with the Sydney soul-rock band The Soul Movers.
+He also remains active in many music projects, including, writing and performing with the Sydney soul-rock band The Soul Movers.
+He is the father of wheelchair basketball player Georgia Munro-Cook.
+In 2015, he was one of the members of the Australian jury for the Junior Eurovision Song Contest.

-In July 2020, Cook brought the original members of The Wiggles back together to create a disco-infused workout track for the Soul Movers "Circles Baby" (ABC Music) designed to lift the spirits of a nation.

-Career

-Early musical projects

-Cook played the guitar in the late 1980s bands the Transistors and Finger Guns before joining the Sydney-based band Bang Shang a Lang.
-(He continued to play for Bang Shang a Lang in Sydney, when not on tour with the Wiggles.)